nbednar2929/Engineering_4_Notebook/README.md

 ### Reflection

 My main issues with this assignment was that I don't have a lot of experience with coding formats when it comes to manipulating text.
 One issue I ran into was in line 31 I didn't include "range" which caused an error because the length variable wasn't told to split itself by individual integers.
 To fix that all I did was make sure to put range out front and add some paranthesis around it.
+Although I chnaged a few of the variable names I used a lot of Afton's code:  https://github.com/Avanhoo/Engineering_4_Notebook.

 ## Morse Code Part 2